Finding Romance after Gray Divorce or Loss - Romancing Yourself #graydivorce

 What it Means to Romance Yourself

-· Wearing your favourite perfume and lingerie just because
+Wearing your favourite perfume and lingerie just because.

-· Cooking your dinner by candlelight, or simply
+Cooking dinner by candlelight.

-· Starting your morning with gratitude and dancing to your favourite playlist
+Starting your morning with gratitude and dancing to your favourite playlist.

 A Young Girl in a Big City